bullno1/bio/README.md

     The message buffer is owned by the mailbox.
     Senders and receivers just read/write into that buffer.
   * Variable-length buffers would require considerations from the user but techniques such as [arena](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator) could be used.

+## Supported platforms

+* Windows: Using IOCP
+* Linux: Using iouring

 ## Build instructions
 ### Linux